rodsafetyofficer/100-days-of-code/log.md

 ### Day 4: May 20, 2018, Sunday

 **Today's Progress**: I'm completing my log in #100dayscodechallenge and continuing myCheatSheet site and I took up a mySQL course in SOLOLEARN.
 I also watched a video tutorial on how to use github forks.
+I'm currently trying to understand the script of a login form and created a pen in codepen to try it out.

-**Thoughts**: I'm not yet that familiar with github so I had to watch videos about forking and
+**Thoughts**: I'm not yet that familiar with github so I had to watch videos about forking and I'm thinking about how to make a login form and how I can use SQL for maintaining a database of records.

-**Link(s) to work**:
+**Link(s) to work**: https://codepen.io/Roguex/pen/bMzpEe?editors=1010

 ### Day 5:
 **Today's Progress**: